-Recall that Pieri's rule seeks to give a formula for multiplication of a Schubert polynomial with $P_{\sigma[r,m]}$ (a homogeneous symmetric polynomial).
-In other words, it computes the generalized Littlewood-Richardson coefficients $c^u_{vw}$ for $w=\sigma[r,m]$, where the coefficients are define by
+Recall that Pieri's rule seeks to give a formula for multiplication of a Schubert polynomial by $P_{\sigma[r,m]}$ (a homogeneous symmetric polynomial).
+In other words, it computes the generalized Littlewood-Richardson coefficients $c^u_{vw}$ for $w=\sigma[r,m]$, where the coefficients are defined by